 GDP components and contributions to growth

-In both the euro area and the EU-27, household final consumption expenditure contributed positively to GDP growth (+0.1 percentage points in both zones), while the contribution of gross fixed capital formation was neutral, the change in inventories negative (-0.2 percentage points in both zones) and the external balance positive (+0.2 percentage points in for the euro area and +0.3 % for the EU-27).
+In the euro area, household final consumption expenditure was neutral to GDP growth and in the EU-28 contributed positively to GDP growth (+0.1 percentage points), as well as the contribution of gross fixed capital formation (+0.1 percentage points in both zones), the change in inventories positive (+0.3 percentage points in euro area and + 0.4 percentage points in EU-28) and the external balance negative (-0.4 percentage points in for the euro area and -0.5 % for the EU-28).

 Data sources and availability

 European quarterly national accounts are compiled in accordance with the European system of national and regional accounts 1995 (ESA 95).